Skip to main content

 FeatureDeep Plane FaceliftPlanar Facelift

-TechniqueSub-SMAS dissection with ligament releaseDissection within a single anatomical plane
+TechniqueSub-SMAS approach with retaining ligament releaseDissection within a single anatomical plane

 Dissection DepthBelow SMAS, releases retaining ligamentsVaries by specific planar approach